appacademy/pt-section-2-resources/22-week/5-day/extra-practice/README.md

 This route should get all of the dogs, and eagerly load their breeds.

 The response should return all of the dogs with their associated breeds.
-The results should be ordered alphabetically by the dog's name.
+The results should be ordered alphabetically by the column for the dog's name.